If the Pages panel isn’t visible, choose Window > Pages.

 Add new pages to a document

 Do any of the following:

 To add a page after the active page or spread, click the New Page button in the Pages panel or choose Layout > Pages > Add Page.
 The new page uses the same parent as the existing active page.

 To add multiple pages to the end of the document, choose File > Document Setup.
 In the Document Setup dialog box, specify the total number of pages for the document.
 InDesign adds pages after the last page or spread.

-To add pages and specify the document master, choose Insert Pages from the Pages panel menu or choose Layout > Pages > Insert Pages.
-Choose where the pages will be added and select a master to apply.
+To add pages and specify the document parent, choose Insert Pages from the Pages panel menu or choose Layout > Pages > Insert Pages.
+Choose where the pages will be added and select a parent to apply.